Pezz89/PySoundConcat/src/sppysound/docs/descriptor_defs.rst

 Spectral Crest Factor
 ~~~~~~~~~~~~~~~~~~~~~
-The spectral crest factor can be used as a mesure of tonalness of the signal.
+The spectral crest factor can be used as a measure of tonalness of the signal.
-it is calculated by taking the maximum magnitude and dividing by the sum of
+It is calculated by taking the maximum magnitude and dividing by the sum of
 magnitudes.
-This differntiates between flat spectrums and sinusoidal spectrums. (low values
+This differentiates between flat spectrums and sinusoidal spectrums. (low values
-represnting the former and high values representing the latter.)
+representing the former and high values representing the latter.)

 .. math::
     SCF = \frac{ \max_{0 \leq k \leq K/2-1} \{| X(k,n) | \}}{\sum_{k=0}^{K/2-1} | X(k,n) | }